Omanshi19/identity-decen/README.md

 # Decentralized Identity Verification System

-This project is a blockchain-based **decentralized identity** platform that lets individuals issue, manage, and revoke verifiable identity credentials using an Identity Digital Wallet, while third parties securely verify those credentials through a dedicated Verification Interface on an Ethereum-compatible network.[page:0]
+This project is a blockchain-based **decentralized identity** platform that lets individuals issue, manage, and revoke verifiable identity credentials using an Identity Digital Wallet, while third parties securely verify those credentials through a dedicated Verification Interface on an Ethereum-compatible network.

 ---

 ## Overview

-The system uses smart contracts deployed on the Ethereum Virtual Machine (EVM) to anchor credential state on-chain, while business logic and user interfaces run off-chain for flexibility and privacy-preserving data handling.[page:0]
+The system uses smart contracts deployed on the Ethereum Virtual Machine (EVM) to anchor credential state on-chain, while business logic and user interfaces run off-chain for flexibility and privacy-preserving data handling.
-It supports the full identity credential lifecycle (issuance, verification, revocation) with a focus on user control over sensitive data and seamless verifier workflows.[page:0]
+It supports the full identity credential lifecycle (issuance, verification, revocation) with a focus on user control over sensitive data and seamless verifier workflows.

 <img width="4508" height="2080" alt="image" src="https://github.com/user-attachments/assets/8e7867b5-655e-4457-8a35-0ffa7bc8a0de" />